Derkades/WebApp/docs/offline.md

 It is safe to abort synchronization using Ctrl+C. When restarted, it will resume where it left off.

 Note that only favorite playlists will be downloaded.
+About 5GB of disk space is used for every 1000 tracks.